 How Much Fat Should You Eat to Lose Weight?

 Dietary fat is essential for good health, but because it is the most calorie-dense macro, it can also be easy to overdo it.

 The amount of fat you need each day to lose weight ultimately depends on the person.
 Some people are much more efficient at utilizing fat for energy and do well on a higher-fat diet, while others prefer higher carb intake - this is partially determined by your fitness needs as well as your overall lean body mass.

 For most, keeping your fat intake around 20% to 30% of your calories will support good health and provide an ideal macro ratio for fat loss.

-Your perfect macronutrient goals can depend on your individual goals, fitness level, age, health, genetics, and much more.
+Your perfect macros can depend on your individual goals, activity level, age, health, genetics, and much more.

 It can also help to use a scaled approach if you are newer to dieting - cutting a bunch of carbs or jacking up your daily protein intake all of a sudden can feel pretty difficult at first.
 So if you are new to the process, start slowly and work your way towards your macro goals.

-An app does all the hard work for you.
-And with a searchable database of millions of food items, you can get a handle on your intake even without a nutrition label.
+An app does all the hard work for you, by automatically counting your macro intake as you log food.
+Plus, with a searchable database of millions of food items, you can get a handle on your intake even without a nutrition label.